Mobile Menu with Dropdown Icons

 4. Be an Active Listener

-If your son needs someone to talk to, reassure him you’re always available for a chat, and that no topic is off-limits.
+If your teen needs someone to talk to, reassure them you’re always available for a chat, and that no topic is off-limits.
 Since some adolescents become withdrawn and secretive during the teen years, it may help you to educate yourself on the difference between typical teenage angst and health issues such as depression or substance abuse.
-Regularly encourage two-way conversation by asking your child questions about his day and what he learned at school.
+Regularly encourage two-way conversation by asking your child questions about their day and what they learned at school.
 While these questions may seem mundane to you, they indicate that you are interested and engaged.

 Is an Alternative School Right for Your Family?

-If you think back to how much growth and change you experienced in your teenage years, you can understand why your son might sometimes lash out or refuse to discuss his emotions.
+If you think back to how much growth and change you experienced in your teenage years, you can understand why your teen might sometimes lash out or refuse to discuss their emotions.
 An alternative school provides the additional structure and individualized attention a typical high school may be unable to match.
-At ARCH Academy, we have structured our program to provide outstanding academics alongside clinical care in a single-gender environment.
+At ARCH Academy, we have structured our program to provide outstanding academics alongside clinical care in a gender-specific environment.
 To learn more about the services we provide, please reach out to us today.